-Using these Monster footprint cut-outs, along with some sidewalk chalk, I made a cute entrance to the party.
+Using these Sesame Street Character footprint cut-outs, along with some sidewalk chalk, I made a cute entrance to the party.

 I simply cut out each footprint and then traced them onto the correctly-colored construction paper.
 I used packing tape to tape the footprints down to the driveway.

 My guests were so impressed with all of the decorations, and they thought it was brilliant when I told them that the same character cut-outs were used for the majority of the decorations.